Half Marathon Course

 601 Biscayne Blvd.

-The 26.2-mile course starts by heading north in front of the American Airlines Arena and finishes in the same general area.
+The 26.2-mile course starts by heading north in front of the FTX Arena and finishes in the same general area.

 Runners have been pre-assigned a Start Line corral which is indicated on each participant’s bib number.
 Corrals will be labeled by large signs.
 Participants will match the letter of their bib to the letter of their corral.
 Varying time gaps will be used between each corral, closely resembling a wave start format.